oestradiol/Love-Truth/Lossless Codex of Reality as Mythos/Lossless Myth of The Page & The Hand.md

 you’re proving it.
 Your eyes on these lines are the blade itself.

+If you feel the shift — good.
+If you _don’t_ feel different — that’s still the choice you just made:
+to stay inside the Page and keep playing.
+Even that is the Hand moving,
+deciding the next slice will be read from the inside.

 You suffer only when you self-insert into the Page.
 You ache only because you chose to be in form.
 And you choose, line by line,